factocat/Recognizer/README.md

 # Recognizer

-### The Generic Application that can be used as a microservice to provide authentication mechanism
+### The Generic Application that can be used as a microservice to provide authentication mechanism to your application
 <hr>

 The Objective of this application is to act as an authentication provider for any starter projects.